 Introduction

-This document is an integral part of the overall risk management framework established by China CITIC Bank London Branch (“CNCBLB” and / or “the Branch”) and must be read in conjunction with the Risk Appetite Statement (“RAS”) and other specific risk management policies.
+This document is an integral part of the overall risk management framework established by China CITIC Bank London Branch (“CNCBLB” and / or “the Branch”) and must be read in conjunction with the Risk Appetite Statement (“RAS”) and other risk management policies.

 The Risk Management Framework (“RMF”) sets out the process by which the senior management at CNCBLB will operate within the delegated authority of China CITIC Bank Head Office (“CNCB” or “HO”) and the UK regulations set by the Prudential Regulation Authority (“PRA”) and the Financial Conduct Authority (“FCA”), together referred to as “the UK regulators”.